 As another example, consider a screen called MenuScreenGum with three buttons:

 If this screen were used as a main menu in a game which can be played in demo mode, it could control the visibility of its contained buttons using a Full and Demo state, as shown in the following image:

 The Full state may hide the DemoButton (set its Visible to false), while the Demo state may hide the FullGameButton (set its Visible to false).
 Even though these states may change variables on the button instances, the state is contained in the MainScreenGum.

 Simple Button Using States

 Whenever you create a new State in Gum, Glue will automatically generate code for you to use this state.
 States are useful for creating standard UI behavior like reacting visually to a push.
-Note that states for UI behaviors should be defined on the component itself (not on instances of the component) and events to react to UI events should also be defined in the button.
+Typically UI elements are created as components (such as a general Button component).
+These components contain states to control visual behavior, and these states are set in the custom code for the component.

 For users of FlatRedBall.Forms, this section provides some insight into how states can be used in code.
 If you are using FlatRedBall.Forms, you will likely not need to write code like this because the Button class already has built-in state changing logic.